HaochenQ/React-Furniture-Store/README.md

-# React Furniture Stor - Cozy Space
+# React Furniture Store - Cozy Space

 A online furniture store built with React and React hooks(useReduce and useContext).<be/>
 Design your dream home with our various morden furnitures.